 Light has other properties that make it fun to learn about.
 Light waves can bounce off an object; this is called reflection.
 You can see this when you look at your reflection in a mirror or you see the sky and clouds reflected in a pool of water.
 The light bounces off the shiny surface (mirror glass or water) back at us.
 Light waves can also refract; this happens when the light waves are bent as they pass through a clear object.
 The lens in a pair of eye glasses helps people see more clearly by bending the light rays to help the person's eye adjust images for a distance close up or far away.

 Different length light waves are all reflected in the same way, but not refracted the same.
-Red light waves bend the least and violet light waves bend the most, which gives us a rainbow effect when light bounces off prisms, glass and raindrops.
+In refraction, red light waves bend the least and violet light waves bend the most, which gives us a rainbow effect when light bounces off prisms, glass and raindrops.

 The brightness of any light source is determined by the amount of light energy it contains.
 Do you know that a laser light is even brighter than sunlight?
 It has so much concentrated energy that it can burn through metal.
 Engineers use lasers in hundreds of ways — in industry, medicine and surgery, to make holograms, read bar codes and compact disks, and send messages along fiber-optic cables.